 Did you know?

-- Insurers will generally pay the cost to repair or replace glass with similar quality to comply with the requirements of The Standards Association of Australia.
+- Insurers will generally pay the cost to repair or replace glass with similar quality and must comply with current Australian Standards.

 What’s typically covered?